Forever Green: Series 1 (1989)

+Series 2 (1992)

+Production

+The exact location of the house is at Tunley, two miles southeast of Bisley, near Sapperton, Gloucestershire.

 Lady Patricia's house is Nether Winchendon House in Nether Winchendon, Buckinghamshire.

-Also, Wincanton, in Somerset, is mentioned in the third episode.
-The horse rustlers were caught the other side of Wincanton, more evidence to suggest it was filmed in Somerset.

-Other information

 Originally filmed as three series, broadcast of the second series was delayed by coverage of the Gulf War and series 2 and 3 were shown as a continuous twelve-episode second series in 1992.

+The series was originally conceived and written by Terence Brady and Charlotte Bingham for LWTV and Picture Partnerships.
+Brady and Bingham then wrote the entire first series.

 Home video and DVD

-Series 1 was originally released by Granada Ventures Ltd on VHS and DVD.